spiral/docs/database/query-builders.md

 WHERE ((`id` BETWEEN 10 AND 100 AND `name` = 'Anton') OR `status` = 'disabled')
 ```

-You can experiment with both ways to declare where conditions and pick one you like more.
+You can experiment with both ways to declare where conditions and pick the one you like more.

 #### Parameters
 Spiral mocks all given values using `Parameter` class internally, in some cases (array) you might need to pass `Parameter`
 directly.
-You can alter parameter value at any moment, but before query `run` method:
+You can alter the parameter value at any moment, but before the query `run` method:

 ```php
 use Spiral\Database\Injection\Parameter;